zmdominguez/zmdominguez.github.io/_posts/2020-11-19-todo-detector.md

 There is one caveat though -- if we look at the generated UAST for our sample file, `UComment` does not make an appearance at all!
 However, we _do_ see via PsiViewer that a [`PsiComment`](https://upsource.jetbrains.com/idea-ce/file/idea-ce-4682003011bb42ffdb872d081e79d300bb393d17/platform/core-api/src/com/intellij/psi/PsiComment.java) is present.

-If we traverse the UAST backwards, we eventually get to `UFile` which encompasses all the possible places that a comment can reside in.
+If we traverse the UAST backwards (upwards?), we eventually get to `UFile` which encompasses all the possible places that a comment can reside in.
 Perfect, let's go ahead and use that as the UAST type we care about.

 ```kotlin
 @Suppress("UnstableApiUsage")